 Zero-Risk Migration Philosophy

-Adding security to production systems is nerve-wracking.
+Adding security to production systems is nerve-racking.
 One wrong move and your users get errors instead of responses.
-RAXE is designed for incremental adoption:

 This guide walks through each phase with real code examples.

-The golden rule: Start with logging, observe for a week, then enable blocking.
+The golden rule : Start with logging, observe for a week, then enable blocking.
 No surprises.

 Step 1: Shadow Mode (Zero Impact)